This article originally ran in 2013 and is being republished in honor of the late Jessica Walter.

 There are too many hilarious Lucille Bluth–isms to go over in a single conversation with Jessica Walter, who plays Arrested Development’s boozy matriarch.
-But there are the classic bits that have risen to the top, preserved and popularized in endless little GIF loops all over the web.
+But a handful of classic bits have risen to the top, preserved and popularized in endless little GIF loops all over the web.
 Her signature wink.
 Her excited reaction to Gene Parmesan.
 (If the form has a flaw, it’s only in its inability to capture the sound of Lucille’s chicken call: coodle doodle doo … coodle doodle do.)
-On the occasion of Arrested Development taking on Cheers in today’s quarterfinal of Vulture’s Sitcom Smackdown, we rang up Walter (currently starring as another hostile, martini-swilling mom in FX’s Archer) and she agreed to jump down the rabbit hole of Lucille’s most mesmerizing and enduring GIFs.
+On the occasion of Arrested Development taking on Cheers in our Sitcom Smackdown, we rang up Walter, who agreed to jump down the rabbit hole of Lucille’s most mesmerizing and enduring GIFs.

 The creepy double-wink in “The One Where Michael Leaves” (season two, episode one)

 Michael notices that the Bluths’ model home is very similar to the ones George Sr. may have been building illegally in Iraq.
 Lucille reassures Michael that it would be a very difficult charge to prove — and then winks at him.
 Twice.